fizyk/sfForkedDoctrineApplyPlugin/README.markdown

 Both Tom and Stephen deserves a Big thanks.

-sfForkedDoctrineApplyPlugin was created by Grzegorz Śliwiński as a result of those changes with some additions.
+sfForkedDoctrineApplyPlugin was created by Grzegorz Śliwiński as a result of those changes with some (more and more with each release) additions.
 You can contact him at [fizyk@fizyk.net.pl](mailto:fizyk@fizyk.net.pl) or through jabber at the same address and follow his adventures on his [homepage](http://www.fizyk.net.pl/).